evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 Ubuntu was the obvious choice.
 I want something that just works, and [Dell's XPS 13 Developer Edition][1] ships with Ubuntu which means hardware support from Dell itself.
 Breath of fresh air and fast as hell.
 The experience was similar to what people have been saying about the new M1 chips.
-Fast as hell.
 But it's fast because of software, not hardware.

 But something changed with Ubuntu in recent years.
 I think linux users have